Southwest Adolescent Treatment Alliance

 Part One: Impact of Cannabis on Adolescent Brain Development

 Part Two: Evidence Based Treatment for Co-occurring Disorders

 Paula Riggs, M.D.

 Dr. Riggs will present current research on the developmental inter-relationships between adolescent-onset mental health and substance problems, including recent research on the impact of cannabis on adolescent brain development.
 Dr. Riggs will also review and discuss evidence-based interventions for adolescent substance use disorders and commonly co-occurring psychiatric disorders and integrated treatment approaches.
-(Presented March 6: 12:45pm, 8:30 am; and March 7: 8:30am)
+(Presented March 6: 12:45pm, 8:30 am; and March 7: 8:30am) PRESENTATION LINK

 Working with Adolescents with Non-suicidal Self-Injury.
 Elizabeth Newlin, M.D. and Vaughan Gilmore, LMSW, LCDC